-Patients living in Dallas, Denton, or Collin Counties can access top-notch ENT care from our staff at Collin County ENT.
+Patients living in Dallas or Collin County can access top-notch ENT care from our staff at Collin County ENT.
 We offer convenient offices in Plano and Frisco, TX.

 Use our online form for a convenient way to request an appointment with a local ENT expert.
 Or, you are welcome to call the office to book an appointment: (972) 596-4005.
 We’re here to answer your questions and help you find the best treatment plan.